When you call a software development company and ask what pricing models they offer, there are usually two answers – fixed price and time & materials.

 What is the time and materials pricing model?

-In the time and materials contract, you pay for the hours the team spends on the software development.
+In the time and materials contracts, you pay for the hours the team spends on the software development.
 The price includes also the cost of the resources needed to build the application.

 The T&M contract in software development